Retirement investing — the idea is to build a portfolio that can generate income while you sit back and relax after decades of work.

 1. 3M Co.

-Industrial company 3M (MMM) has seen dividend growth for 63 years.
+Industrial company 3M (MMM) has seen dividend growth for 64 consecutive years.
 This company is what’s known as a Dividend Aristocrat.
 These are companies, listed as part of the S&P 500 index, that have consistently paid dividends — no matter what’s going on with the market or the economy — at least once a year for at least 25 years.

 3M operates in numerous fields, including health care, consumer goods and safety.
 There are numerous well-known brands owned by 3M, such as Post-it and Scotch-Brite, which make the company a staple in the U.S. and likely to have long-term staying power.